Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Ice T's Law & Order: SVU Origins

 Ice T said during his 2022 Hollywood Walk of Fame ceremony that, when he was cast 23 years ago, his role as Fin was only supposed to be temporary: He had just four appearances scheduled.
 "Four episodes turned into 24 years,” he said.

 He was made a series regular because of his chemistry with the other cast members: His pairing with the late Richard Belzer’s Detective John Munch, for instance, was the beginning of a beautiful and iconic television relationship.

 Ice T has since appeared in more than 500 episodes.
 In November 2022, he became the longest-running male actor in a TV series.
-(His co-star, Mariska Hargitay, is the longest-running female actor.)
+(His co-star, Mariska Hargitay, who plays Olivia Benson, is the longest-running female actor.)